kaylerp/learn-xgboost-kp/README.md

 Notice we are loading the feature_names, and then the train and eval vector files.
 Now would be a good time to review the [xgboost train API documentation](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.training).
 Notice that the classifier output from train is used to predict against the test set.
 The predictions are then labeled depending on their output probability, and the false-positives and false-negatives are computed by comparing those labels with the input labels.

 *Question 2:* What is the accuracy of your model and how is accuracy computed?
+     - the output after running py/train-simple.py was:
+          35 false positives, 58 false negatives
+          Accuracy: 76.75%
+     - The accuracy was computed by comparing the predicted values to the test values that we set aside earlier.
+It is the percentage of the correct predictions vs the actual test set values.

 ### C. Building and refining features